-Taste, technique, an excellent sense of style and knowledge of outstanding regional produce make L’Air du Temps what it is today: a temple of taste.
-The restaurant’s design is minimalist and classy.
+Taste, technique, an excellent sense of style and knowledge of outstanding regional produce make L’Air du temps what it is today: a temple of taste.
+The restaurant is an architectural tour de force, with wood and glass as the prevailing theme.
+The panoramic view of the garden brings nature to your table.
 The sommelier loves to surprise you with unusual wines, but you can also choose the non-alcoholic option with various flavoured waters.

 The vegetable garden on L’air du temps’ 12 acres of land produces a wonderful variety of herbs, fruit and vegetables.